-MDAs varied according to sample size over the range shown; the lower value was generally applicable except for very large samples (BPNL 1982).
-MDAs for this period apply to total plutonium alpha.

-c.
-MDAs from this time forward apply to Pu-238 and Pu-239 separately.
+- At times the emergency category was called "rush" and the routine category was called "normal." - MDAs varied according to sample size over the range shown; the lower value was generally applicable except for very large samples [BMI 1982].
+MDAs for this period apply to total plutonium alpha. - MDAs from this time forward apply to Pu-238 and Pu-239 separately. - d.
+Emergency and expedited processing of urine samples was available through the PNNL Analytical Chemistry Laboratory.